 - In September we held a Dental Health Week to raise awareness of good dental hygiene and overall well-being of our children.
 Teachers planned activities which were shared with parents, all year groups worked with Heather from Phunky Foods to create healthy snacks linked to their topics and some year groups worked with More Life on physical activities.

 - Children joined us from other schools in our local area for a sharing event.
 The children took part in a variety of activities which included designing their own Rights Respecting Superhero.

-If you would like to get involved with our steering group, please contact Mrs Stewart in Y5 or Mrs Haslam in Nursery as we would love more parent members!
+If you would like to get involved with our steering group, please contact Mrs Hastings in Y3 as we would love more parent members!

 Please click here to access our Article leaflet.